 skip to Main Content

-An Evaluation Report on eCompliance and eDetection was submitted by a High Level Committee appointed by the Government of India.
-It consisted of a Senior Epidemiologist, National TB Research Institute of India and State TB Officer of Rajasthan.
-This team evaluated Operation ASHA’s program in Bhiwandi, in Maharashtra.
-Full Report can be read here
+A detailed Evaluation Report on eCompliance and eDetection was submitted by a High Level Committee appointed by the Government of India.
+The Committee was headed by none other than the Director, National TB Institute of India.
+It consisted of a Senior Epidemiologist, State TB Officers from four different states in which Operation ASHA works, and many WHO TB Consultants.
+This team evaluated Operation ASHA’s program in four states.
+The Full Report can be read here .

-Important comments of this Committee are given below.
+Important recommendations and comments from this report are briefly given below

-All patients who were detected by Operation ASHA were enrolled in the treatment with ZERO initial default.
-This means, all patients were put on treatment.
+3. All patients who were detected by Operation ASHA were enrolled in the treatment with ZERO initial default.
+This means, all patients were put on treatment quickly.
 In contrast, initial default across India is 18%.
-So many patients are not put in treatment by the Government/ other NGOs, even after detection.
-They go on infecting others.
-Their own condition also worsens, leading to complications and avoidable deaths (http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002149)
+So many patients are not put in treatment by the other implementers, even after detection.
+They go on suffering, dying and infecting others.

-eCompliance promotes “digital health for the end TB strategy – an agenda for action” notified by WHO.
+6. eCompliance promotes “digital health for the end TB strategy – an agenda for action” notified by the WHO.

 Back To Top